Masuda50/codepath-cybersecurity/README.md

         ![](ex1.gif)

   - [ ] Steps to recreate:
-  		i.
-Upload any media file that has the capacity to hold metadata through the admin portal. ii.
-After uploading, edit the descrption panel to hold "filename <script>alert("Exploit 3 Successful");</script>". iii.
-Save and view the attachment in the blog where an XSS generated alert will appear.
+  		- Upload any media file that has the capacity to hold metadata through the admin portal.
+  		- After uploading, edit the descrption panel to hold "filename <script>alert("Exploit 3 Successful");</script>".
+  		- Save and view the attachment in the blog where an XSS generated alert will appear.

   - [ ] Affected source code: